thoughtbot/factory_bot/GETTING_STARTED.md

 Notice that I ignored the `name` attribute.
 If you don't want attributes reassigned after your object has been instantiated, you'll want to `ignore` them.

+Although factory_girl is written to work with ActiveRecord out of the box, it can also work with any Ruby class.
+For maximum compatibiltiy with ActiveRecord, the default initializer builds all instances by calling new on your build class without any arguments.
+It then calls attribute writer methods to assign all the attribute values.
+While that works fine for ActiveRecord, it actually doesn't work for almost any other Ruby class.

+You can override the initializer in order to:

+* Build non-ActiveRecord objects that require arguments to `initialize`
+* Use a method other than `new` to instantiate the instance
+* Do crazy things like decorate the instance after it's built

 Cucumber Integration
 --------------------